 Pre-doctoral Clinical Research Training Program

-The Pre-doctoral Clinical Research Training Program provides intensive learning experiences that will prepare Johns Hopkins medical students interested in clinical research careers to be exemplary researchers (in any discipline, speciality or subspecialty).
-The program has funding for eight to 10 students per year and includes partial tuition as well as stipend support.
+The Pre-doctoral Clinical Research Training Program provides intensive learning experiences that will prepare Johns Hopkins medical students interested in clinical research careers to be exemplary researchers (in any discipline, specialty or subspecialty).
+The program has funding for 8 to 10 students per year and includes partial tuition as well as stipend support.
 Students who are accepted into this program will be exposed to structured curricula in study design, epidemiology and biostatistics.
 They will also have the opportunity to work with a mentor who is a member of the Johns Hopkins faculty to design and implement a research study, and write up the results for publication.
-For more information, please contact Laura Camarata, Academic Program Coordinator.
+For more information, please contact Laura Camarata, Academic Program Coordinator. ** Additional application required

 American Indian Scholarship